jfly/libtnoodle/README.md

 ** NOTHING IN HERE IS SANCTIONED BY THE WCA.
 THIS MUST NOT BE USED FOR OFFICIAL WCA COMPETITIONS. **

+## How to use

+See [jtnoodle-demo](https://github.com/jfly/jtnoodle-demo) for an example project that uses jtnoodle.

 ## Compiling

 A properly configured Linux machine can compile binaries for Linux, Windows, and OS X.